 If a citizen of the European Union leaves Estonia to live in another country, he or she must submit a new notice of residence to the population register.
 Upon the submission of residence details in a foreign state, his or her temporary right of residence in Estonia shall be terminated.
 In order to terminate the validity of the ID-card, a citizen of the European Union must turn to the Police and Border Guard Board.

-- Procedure for forming, distributing and issuing a personal identification code »Regulation by the Minister of the Interior
+- Procedure for forming and issuing a personal identification code »Regulation by the Minister of the Interior

 - Forms for entering residence data in the population register and instructions for completing them »

 - Citizen of the European Union Act »Act by the Riigikogu from 2006